CANADA FX DEBT-C$ softens in quiet trade after weak retail data

 country's vast manufacturing sector was accelerating in November

-for the first time in 13 months, a sign that economic growth has
+for the first time in 13 months, a sign that the pace of

-"That's kind of put a small risk-on tone to the market.
-Even
+"That's kind of a put a small risk-on tone to the market.